fommil/fpmortals/manuscript/complete.md

 A> [effectively-once delivery](https://twitter.com/viktorklang/status/789036133434978304) for message processing with idempotent
 A> operations, i.e. `Band.append`.

 As a realistic example for `Monoid`, consider a trading system that has a large database of reusable trade templates.
-Creating the default values for a new trade involves selecting and combining templates with a "last rule wins" merge policy (e.g. if templates have a value for the same field).
+Populating the default values for a new trade involves selecting and combining multiple templates, with a "last rule wins" merge policy if two templates provide a value for the same field.
+The "selecting" work is already done for us by another system, it is our job to combine the templates in order.

 We'll create a simple template schema to demonstrate the principle, but keep in mind that a realistic system would have a more complicated